dfelinto/blender-manual/textures/mapping.rst

      Blender extends the plan ("slice") along the relevant third axis.

 So, all this is a bit hard to understand and master.
-Fortunately, you do not have to change these settings often, except for some special effects… Anyway, the only way to get used to them is to practice!
+Fortunately, you do not have to change these settings often, except for some special effects...
+Anyway, the only way to get used to them is to practice!